NietoDeveloper/EmeraldsDT/emeraldsdt-front/README.md

 ## 🛠️ Tech Stack

-This project is divided into two main components: client (Frontend) and server (Backend).
+This project is divided into two main components:

-Component

-Technology

-Description

-Frontend

-c